What To Do if You Can’t Pay Your Utility Bills

 • Waived late fees: Residents enrolled in the supplemental nutrition assistance program (SNAP) or Medicaid qualify for waived late fees.

-It’s important that you contact your energy provider as soon as possible to discuss payment options before your bill is due or your service is disconnected because disconnection can impact your eligibility for aid.
-The Public Utilities Commission of Texas explains, “You are eligible for a deferred payment plan if you have not received more than two termination notices in the past year.”
+You must contact your energy provider as soon as possible to discuss payment options before your bill is due.
+Otherwise, you risk rejection for aid if your service has already been disconnected.
+According to the Public Utilities Commission of Texas (PUCT), you won’t qualify for a deferred payment plan if you have received more than two termination notices over the last year.

 Bill pay assistance programs by state